 Hydrophobic coatings repel rainwater and the contamination carried by it.
 Raindrops roll into beads on contact with the hydrophobic surface, allowing them to be easily blown away, carrying the contamination with it.
 A coated window is immediately obvious by the tell-tale droplets the water forms.

 This has the combined effect of keeping the windshield cleaner for longer by inhibiting contamination from adhering to the surface, all while reducing fatigue for the driving during inclement weather conditions.

-Maintenance: Use a high quality screen wash to ensure and contamination is easily washed away.
+Use a high quality screen wash to ensure any contamination is easily washed away.
 Using a concentrated washer fluid allows you to alter the concentration of the solution depending on the season.
 When washing your vehicle each week, ensure the wipers are also cleaned thoroughly and degreased, to prevent a build-up forming.
-This will help extend the life of the wiper, prolong the hydrophobic coating and protect the windshield from damage.
+This type of glass care will help extend the life of the wiper, prolong the hydrophobic coating and protect the windshield from damage.

-A range of automotive glass care products from the world’s most popular car care manufacturers is available from UF here.
-If you have any questions regarding glass care or any of our products, please get in touch either by emailing firstname.lastname@example.org or calling on our landline and mobile-friendly number, 0333 800 8004.
-Our team is on hand, Monday to Friday, 8am thru 6pm to take your call.
+A range of automotive glass care products from the world’s most popular car care manufacturers are available from UF here.
+If you have any questions regarding glass care or any of our products, please get in touch either by emailing email@example.com or calling on our landline and mobile-friendly number, 01474 360 360.
+Our team is on hand, Monday to Friday, 8am thru 5pm to take your call.